2007 Annual Reports for Boards and Committees

 Revision of A Selected Bibliography of Lesbian, Gay, and Bisexual Concerns in Psychology: The Committee identified changes to make to the Selected Bibliography that included expanding the list of topics covered, while minimizing the number of references for each topic.
 After the topics were chosen, the Committee identified and solicited input from experts in each topic area.
 The Committee is currently consolidating expert responses and plans to publish the new Selected Bibliography in mid-2008.

-Task Force on Appropriate Therapeutic Response to Sexual Orientation: The Committee solicited nominations for membership on the Task Force and, in cooperation with Board Member Dr. Douglas Haldeman, recommended that the following persons be appointed to the task force: Drs.
+Task Force on Appropriate Therapeutic Response to Sexual Orientation: The committee solicited nominations for membership on the Task Force and, in cooperation with board member Dr. Douglas Haldeman, recommended that the following persons be appointed to the task force: Drs.
 Judith M. Glassgold (chair), Lee Beckstead, Jack Drescher, Beverly Greene, Robin Lin Miller, and Roger L. Worthington.
-BAPPI approved the Committee’s recommendations and APA President Dr. Sharon Stephens Brehm, in cooperation with the Board of Directors, appointed these individuals to the Task Force.
+The Board for the Advancement of Psychology in the Public Interest (BAPPI) approved the committee’s recommendations and APA President Dr. Sharon Stephens Brehm, in cooperation with the Board of Directors, appointed these individuals to the Task Force.
 The Task Force met twice in 2007, once in July and once in late November/early December.
-The Task Force plans to submit a report to the Board of Directors and to all Boards and Committees.
+The Task Force plans to submit a report to the Board of Directors and to all boards and committees.